drewm27/speakerrankings/information-applying-to-all-speakers.md

 ### Compared to Home Audio

-None of these speakers will be as satisfying as high end home audio which when properly selected and set up can present a 3d sound image with depth, height and pinpoint location accuracy along with a neutral response and extended treble and bass.
+None of these speakers will be as satisfying as high end home audio which when properly selected and set up can present a 3d sound image with depth, height and pinpoint location accuracy along with a neutral response and extended treble and bass along with more midrange and treble clarity.
 Enjoy these portable speakers for what they are, a way to enjoy music in any room or any place you bring them.
 For the closest to ultra high end audio, check out the Vifa Helsinki or a TWS pair of Earfun Uboom L in that order.

 ### Multi Speaker Pairing